What is vBeers?

-It’s all about the community: vBeers was created as a non-commercial event and is intended as something for the virtualization community by the virtualization community.
-Despite the reference to beer in the name vBeers isn’t about just drinking beer but in fact encompasses all beverages alcoholic or non-alcoholic, it really doesn’t matter as the focus of vBeers is all about the socialising, meeting others and having a good conversation or two in a pleasant social setting.
+vBeers was created as a non-commercial event and is intended as something for the tech community, by the tech community.
+Despite the reference to beer in the name, vBeers isn’t actually about drinking beer but rather the socialization and networking aspect often experienced when sharing a drink (alcoholic or not) between people.
+The focus of vBeers is on socializing, meeting others, and having a good conversation(s) in a pleasant social setting.

 All enterprise tech catered for: vBeers meetups are in no way intended to be exclusive to a particular technology-set or product group and as such is open to everyone as it’s all about the community of individuals that work in the tech industry, rather than the products themselves.

 Vendors & the risk of fud: As with any such event there is the possibility that from time to time a vendor may want to sponsor or put their credit card behind the bar.
 Of course, there is nothing directly up with this as long as the vendor doesn’t use this as an opportunity to pitch their products and/or services or collect contact details (eg: business cards) from the attendees.
 IMPORTANT: Vendors please remember that this is a community event that people are attending in their own time to meet and talk with their peers in a social setting.
 Leave your sales hats at the door, have fun and get to know those working in this tech-space – thanks.